 7. 2019 Heartland ElkRidge 37RK

 The Elkridge by Heartland is another excellent choice, offering all the features need for comfortable vacation living.
-The ElkRidge provides all the same luxury feature you would expect from a top of the line 5th wheel.
+The ElkRidge provides all the same luxury features you would expect from a top of the line 5th wheel.
 They feature tall ceilings, easy-tow-ability, and faster hookups.
 Amenities include two opposing side slide-out tri-fold sofas, hardwood cabinets and fascia, theater seats with heat and massage capabilities, a large LED TV, a three-burner range, big windows, and a private bedroom.

 And, the 37Rk includes a washer/dryer set up in a closet located in the master bedroom.
 Like the Sandpiper, this allows you to add a stackable washer/dryer while keeping the noise of the system away from the main living space when running.